Pavlo Polehenko: Inhulets Petrove

 That same month, he signed for Inhulets Petrove.
 He made his debut for the club against Shakhtar Donetsk at the NSC Olimpiyskiy in Kyiv on 24 July 2021.
 On 10 December he scored his first league goal for Inhulets Petrove against Desna Chernihiv.

 Lviv

 In summer 2022 he moved to Lviv in the Ukrainian Premier League.

 Zorya Luhansk

-In March 2023 he signed for Zorya Luhansk.On 18 March 2023 he made his debut against Dynamo Kyiv at the Valeriy Lobanovskyi Dynamo Stadium.
+In March 2023 he signed for Zorya Luhansk.
+On 18 March 2023 he made his debut against Dynamo Kyiv at the Valeriy Lobanovskyi Dynamo Stadium.

+Karpaty Lviv

+In summer 2023 he moved to Karpaty Lviv in Ukrainian First League.
+He made his contribution to the promotion to the Ukrainian First League.
+On 2 July 2025 his contract with the club was extended.